atmoscloud/yangtian/_projects/2_project.md

 ## A case study over Houston, Texas

-You can also put regular text between your rows of images.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/6.jpg" title="example image" class="img-fluid rounded z-depth-1" %}